smoores-dev/storyteller/docs/docs/syncing-books.md

    stores will provide EPUB files for their books, though many unfortunately still use DRM.
 Storyteller _cannot_ work with books that are locked with DRM.
    ACSM files, or EPUB files with Readium's LCP, will not work with Storyteller.
 2. An audiobook.
-This can either be formatted as a single MP4 file (it may have a `.mp4`, `.m4a`, or `.m4b` file extension) or a ZIP archive of MP3 files.
-In the future, Storyteller may support other audiobook formats; for now, it only supports these common formats.
+This can either be provided as any number of MP4, M4A, M4B, or MP3 files, or any number of ZIP archives of files of those types.
+If providing multiple files, it's best to ensure that they're alphanumerically ordered.
 Again, these files must not be protected by DRM; Storyteller cannot process or strip DRM-protected files.

 ## Uploading a book

-Once you have your two book files, you can upload them to your Storyteller server.
-Navigate to your web interface and click the "Add book" button, which will open a dialogue where you can upload each file, first the EPUB, and then the audiobook.
+Once you have your book files, you can upload them to your Storyteller server.
+Navigate to your web interface and click the "Add book" button, which will open a dialogue where you can upload each file, first the EPUB, and then the audiobook files.
 After your file uploads have completed, you can click the "Start processing" button, which will begin the automated syncing process.

 Storyteller runs entirely on your hardware, which means the length of the syncing process will vary depending on your hardware.
 Most of the processing